stephband/midi/README.md

     [timestamp, duration, type, data ... ]

 The timestamp is <code>e.receivedTime</code>, or where <code>timeOffset</code>
-is given <code>e.receivedTime - timeOffset</code>. .
+is given, <code>e.receivedTime - timeOffset</code>. .
 Duration is 0.
 Pitch bend
 data is normalised to floats representing semitones, and note velocities and aftertouch data is normalised to the range 0-1.
 So for example: